-U.S. Department of Defence - The Department of Defense oversees the Army, Navy, Marine Corps, and Air Force as well as other defense and military intelligence agencies.
-The mission of the DoD is to provide the military forces needed to deter war and to protect the security of our country and its citizens.
+U.S. Department of Defense (DOD) - The Department of Defense oversees the Army, Navy, Marine Corps and Air Force as well as other defense and military intelligence agencies.
+The mission of the DOD is to provide the military forces needed to deter war and to protect the security of our country and its citizens.

-U.S. Department of State (DOS) - The Diplomatic Security Service (DS) is the security and law enforcement arm of the U.S. Department of State.
+U.S. Department of State (DOS) - The Diplomatic Security Service (DSS) is the security and law enforcement arm of the U.S. Department of State.
 Special Agents serve worldwide.
-Overseas, DS agents advise ambassadors on all security issues and coordinate all of a mission’s security programs.
-In the United States, DS agents investigate passport and visa fraud and protect the Secretary of State and visiting foreign dignitaries.
+Overseas, DSS agents advise ambassadors on all security issues and coordinate all of a mission’s security programs.
+In the United States, DSS agents investigate passport and visa fraud and protect the Secretary of State and visiting foreign dignitaries.

-U.S. Immigration and Customs Enforcement (ICE) - ICE is the principle investigative arm of the U.S. Department of Homeland Security.
-Created in 2003 though a merger of the investigative and interior enforcement elements of the U.S. Customs Service and the Immigration and Naturalization Service, ICE’s primary mission is to promote homeland security and public safety through the criminal and civil enforcement of federal laws governing border control, customs, trade, and immigration.
+U.S. Immigration and Customs Enforcement (ICE) - ICE is the principal investigative arm of the U.S. Department of Homeland Security.
+Created in 2003 through a merger of the investigative and interior enforcement elements of the U.S. Customs Service and the Immigration and Naturalization Service, ICE’s primary mission is to promote homeland security and public safety through the criminal and civil enforcement of federal laws governing border control, customs, trade and immigration.